Stage 5

 County Court

-Applies UK GDPR law, can order marker removal and award damages
+Applies UK GDPR law and can order marker removal or award damages

-The County Court applies actual law — UK GDPR, the Data Protection Act 2018, and common law.
-Unlike the FOS which uses 'fair and reasonable', the court applies objective legal tests.
-If a CIFAS marker is inaccurate personal data, the court can order its removal AND award damages for the harm caused.
+The County Court applies UK GDPR, the Data Protection Act 2018, and common law.
+Unlike the FOS, which uses a fair and reasonable test, the court applies legal tests.
+If a CIFAS marker is inaccurate personal data, the court can order its removal and can award damages for the harm caused.

 Visit Court website →What Court can do